ravinthedev/web-page-analyzer/ARCHITECTURE.md

 # Web Page Analyzer - Technical Architecture

-This document describes the technical implementation details, design patterns, and architectural decisions for the Web Page Analyzer application.
+This document describes the technical implementation details and design patterns for the Web Page Analyzer application.

 ## System Overview

 The application follows Clean Architecture principles with clear separation of concerns.
-We use Go for the backend API and React for the frontend interface.
+Go backend API with React frontend interface.
 The system processes web page analysis requests either synchronously or asynchronously using Go routines.

 ## Core Architecture